 Test Methodology Proposed

 Test Criteria

-Definitions for FIR/SIR IL

-Excerpts from the Code definitions for FIR and SIR IL are shown below.
+You must demonstrate an asset or load’s capability to provide FIR or SIR in accordance with the Procurement Plan.

 Variable Load Test Requirements

 Describe whether the proposed disconnected loads are constant or varying.
-For variable loads, provide regular load profiles over a time period as described in the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL), the Procurement Plan, and/or the Code.
+Make sure to provide regular forecast load profiles over an applicable window of time.

 Ensure your load profiles include the timing associated with disconnection (or ramp down) of each load component.
 This will be used by the System Operator to better model the response in our power system tools.